 Each version of H&R Block’s tax software provides an intuitive help menu to guide users through the preparation process.

-You also can pay a bit more to have an expert review your return, either online or in person at one of H&R Block’s thousands of physical locations.
+You also can pay a bit more to have an expert review your return either online or in person at one of H&R Block’s thousands of physical locations.
+A tax expert can offer personalized feedback and advice, plus spot any potential errors or missed deductions that could save you money.

 The cost to work with an H&R Block tax pro depends on your needs, but plans start at $69 for federal returns, with an added charge for each state return you file.